Is Alcohol a Stimulant or a Depressant?

 To sort through the complexities of the impact of alcohol, it’s important to consider the neuroscience of the effect of drinking on our brains.
 Alcohol directly impacts the chemistry of the brain by changing neurotransmitter levels.
 Neurotransmitters are chemical messengers that send signals to the body controlling thoughts, behaviors, and emotions.

 The structure of the brain remains the same, yet alcohol significantly alters brain activity.
-Medical imaging scans conducted while people are consuming alcohol indicate decreased brain activity in the prefrontal and temporal cortex, which explain gaps in judgment and rational thinking.
+Medical imaging scans conducted while people are consuming alcohol indicate decreased brain activity in the prefrontal and temporal cortex, which explains gaps in judgment and rational thinking.
 The memory loss or “blacking out” can be attributed to the reduced activity in the hippocampus (temporal cortex).

 How Much Is Too Much?